CnkiPythonMeta/CnkiPythonMeta/README.md

 │
 └─Input_Data_3-Citations_and_Downloads_Data

+If you still struggle with the input directory and file structure, you could directly copy the test data to your computer and the test data are now made available at:https://github.com/CnkiPythonMeta/CnkiPythonMeta/tree/main/test

-<3>CnkiPythonMeta releases are made available as wheel packages for Windows and Linux on PyPI.
+<3>CnkiPythonMeta releases are available as wheel packages for Windows and Linux on PyPI.
 Install it using pip:
  	>>> pip install CnkiPythonMeta --upgrade

 <4>Run Python where Running_CnkiPythonMeta is located, then import python packages: